hediet/blog/content/posts/2019/10/hot-reload-for-vscode-extension-dev/index.post.md

 ---
-date: 2019-06-30
+date: 2019-10-02
 title: Hot Reload for VS Code Extension Development
 ---

 ![demo](./small.gif)

-Ever wanted to iteratively tweak your VS Code extension but got annoyed on how long it takes to iterate?
-Then check out `@hediet/node-reload` to speed things up!
+Ever wanted to iteratively tweak your VS Code extension but got annoyed on how long it takes to try things out?
+Then check out `@hediet/node-reload` to immediately apply your code changes to your running extension and speed up your development workflow!

 ## Setting up a new VS Code Extension